This post may contain affiliate links. Please see my disclosure policy.

 Apple Cider Bundt Cake

 I love using homemade applesauce and apple cider for the best apple flavor (see detailed notes below).
-Tip: You can also find organic apple cider at the farmers’ market or your local apple orchard.
+As a timesaver, you can usually find organic apple cider at the farmers’ market or local apple orchard.

-Brushed with butter and sprinkled with cinnamon-sugar (a nod to the sugar-spice coating of your favorite apple cider doughnut), this cozy apple cider donut cake is perfect for the season.
+Brushed with melted butter and sprinkled with cinnamon-sugar, this moist and cozy apple cider donut cake is perfect for the season.
+Try it with vanilla ice cream and homemade caramel sauce!

-More favorite fall bundt cake recipes: Snickerdoodle bundt cake and apple praline bundt cake.
+More favorite fall bundt cake recipes: Easy snickerdoodle bundt cake and spice bundt cake with butterscotch topping!

 Apple Cider Bundt Cake

-Warming Spices – A mix of ground cinnamon, ginger, and cloves enhance the apple cider flavor.
+A mix of ground cinnamon, ginger, and cloves enhance the apple cider flavor.
 My go-to cinnamon for baking is Vietnamese cinnamon (strong, rich, and sweet).
-If you’re using a different cinnamon, feel free to bump up the cinnamon in the cake to 1 1/2 or 2 teaspoons.
-For ease, you can also use 2 teaspoons of apple pie spice.
+If you’re using a different cinnamon, feel free to bump up the amount to 1 1/2 or 2 teaspoons.

-Applesauce – If you’re using store-bought applesauce, strain off some of the excess moisture through a fine mesh sieve lined with cheesecloth.
+Applesauce gives this cake a wonderfully moist, old-fashioned texture.
+If you’re using store-bought applesauce (which is often thin and watery!), strain off some of the excess moisture through a fine mesh sieve lined with cheesecloth first.
 Measure out 3/4 cup unsweetened applesauce after straining.
+This works beautifully in my apple cinnamon muffin recipe too.

 How to Make Homemade Apple Cider

-To make your own apple cider, combine 2 cups pure apple juice with 1 apple (cut into 1/2-inch wedges) and 4 teaspoons of mulling spices in a heavy saucepan (you can also add some fresh orange peel, cinnamon sticks, and whole cloves).
+To make your own apple cider, combine 2 cups pure apple juice with 1 apple (cut into 1/2-inch wedges) and 4 teaspoons of mulling spices in a heavy saucepan.
+It’s also delicious with some fresh orange peel, cinnamon sticks, or whole cloves.

 Bring mixture to a boil over medium-high heat, then reduce the heat and simmer for 20 minutes.
-Strain homemade apple cider into a glass bowl or measuring cup and let cool to room temperature before using in the cake.
+Strain the cider into a glass bowl or measuring cup and let cool to room temperature before using in the cake.

 Apple Cider Bundt Cake